British Bombshell Cheryl Cole Flaunts Her Smoking Hot Body In A Zebra-Print Bodysuit

-British pop star Cheryl Cole, who now goes by simply her first name, Cheryl, recently thrilled her 3.6 million Instagram followers with a short and sexy Instagram Boomerang to promote her latest project.
+British pop star Cheryl Cole, who now simply goes by her first name, Cheryl, recently thrilled her 3.6 million Instagram followers with a short and sexy Instagram Boomerang to promote her latest project.
 Cheryl, who spent years in the British girl group Girls Aloud before setting off on a solo music career, is one of the judges on the competition reality show The Greatest Dancer on BBC One.

 In the caption of the post, Cheryl encouraged her followers to tune in for the final day of auditions for the show.
 The brunette bombshell showcased her incredible body in a skintight zebra-print bodysuit that clung to her curves.
 It was tough to see all the details in the ensemble in the quick Boomerang, but fans could see that the look fit Cheryl like a glove.
-The bodysuit was a sleeveless style that showcased Cheryl’s sculpted shoulders, and though the front wasn’t visible so fans couldn’t tell if any cleavage was on display, the top of the bodysuit seemed to showcase her ample assets.
+The bodysuit was a sleeveless style that showcased Cheryl’s sculpted shoulders, and though the front wasn’t visible for viewers to tell if any cleavage was on display, the top of the bodysuit seemed to showcase her ample assets.

 The look highlighted Cheryl’s toned physique, and she finished off the ensemble with a pair of smoking hot over-the-knee black boots.
-Her brunette locks were down and blowing around her shoulders, and she quickly spun around and levelled a seductive gaze over her shoulder for the Instagram video.
+Her brunette locks were down and blowing around her shoulders, and she quickly spun around and leveled a seductive gaze over her shoulder for the Instagram video.

-Cheryl appeared to be on stage overlooking a large audience that was still empty.
+Cheryl appeared to be on a stage overlooking a large auditorium that was still empty.
 Several pieces of equipment were around her, presumably as the crew got prepared for filming, and several lights flared around her as she captured the moment on stage.

 Cheryl’s fans absolutely loved the playful Instagram update, and the post received over 75,500 views within just one hour.
 Many of her followers took to the comment section of the post to share their thoughts on the pop star’s animal-print ensemble.